-Even though contacts seem to be a detail when you register a new domain or purchase a new SSL certificate, this article will explain why they are important and how you can manage them within DNSimple.
+Contacts are more than just a detail when you register a new domain or purchase a new SSL certificate.
+This article explains why they’re important and how you can manage them within DNSimple.

-It is critical for a contact to have the correct and latest up to date information since you might be contacted by ICANN for contact verification after purchasing a domain.
+A contact must have correct, up-to-date information, because you might be contacted by ICANN for contact verification after purchasing a domain.

-Ideally, use an email address that does not belong to the custom domain that you are managing.
+Use an email address that does not belong to the custom domain you’re managing.
 If the domain becomes unavailable, expires, or is not configured correctly, you might not be able to receive notifications.
-Have a look at this list of 8 tips for domain management for more ideas on how to avoid potential issues with your domains.
+This list of 8 tips for domain management has more ideas on how to avoid potential issues with your domains.

 Contacts are tied to your account.
-If you use multiple accounts, make sure you are under the correct account when looking for your contacts.
+If you use multiple accounts, make sure you’re under the correct account when looking for your contacts.

 Creating a new contact

 If your account does not have any contact when registering a domain or getting a new SSL certificate, you’ll be prompted to create a contact during this flow.
-You’ll need to do this only once.
-Once a contact is created, it is available for future operations.
+You’ll only need to do this once.
+Once a contact is created, it’s available for future operations.

 You can also create a new contact at any time through the contact page.